Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and geo-topographic and climatic data: Introduction

+\item Feeding ancillary information to spectral unmixing models is a promising direction but can be complex.
+Ensuring that these data improve the model robustness is a challenge and it is not explored yet. \end{itemize}

-In this work, a regional-scale dataset is created for BSU of LULC classes, where information from more than 500000 MODIS pixels at 460m/pixel is collected.
-This dataset provides, for each individual pixel, (1) a multispectral time series, i.e, monthly observations of the seven spectral bands of the MODIS sensor, (2) ancillary information containing geographic, topographic and climatic variables, and (3) their corresponding LULC class abundances at two different levels of the classes hierarchy.
-Furthermore, a first DL-based method is proposed for BSU, consisting of a two branch neural network (NN) where the first branch process the multispectral time series using a LSTM-based model and the second branch process the ancillary information.
+Given the above mentioned challenges, the main objective of this study is twofold: (1) to create a regional-scale dataset of more than $500,000$ MODIS $460m$ resolution pixels from Andalusia, Spain, and (2) to develop DL-based approach for SU, without the need of endmembers extraction, that estimates the LULC abundances per pixel using MS time series and ancillary data.
+This dataset provides for each individual pixel: (a) a MS time series of monthly observations during the year 2013 of the seven spectral bands of the MODIS sensor, (b) ancillary information containing geographic, topographic and climatic variables, and (c) their corresponding LULC class abundances at two different levels of the classes hierarchy, extracted Andalusia's official LULC map (SIPNA \cite{SIPNA}).
+Furthermore, the DL-based method consists of a two branch neural network (NN) where the first branch process the MS time series using a LSTM-based model capable of handling missing values, and the second branch process the ancillary information.
+A graphical illustration of the followed workflow in this study is shown in Figure \ref{fig:grabs}.

+Two assumptions are made in this study: (1) LULC changes within a one-year timeframe are limited at a 460m pixel resolution, so our LULC abundance annotations are assumed to be static.
+(2) The selected MODIS time series data, ancillary information, and LULC annotations adequately represent the land dynamics of Andalusia, since more than $500,000$ pixels from Andalusia are collected, representing almost the whole region.
+The constraint includes the challenge of dealing with missing values in remote sensing data, which we solve by proposing a DL method capable of handling missing values.

+The motivation behind this research is rooted in the need for improved methods to perform SU in complex, heterogeneous landscapes with MS time series data.
+The absence of accessible labeled datasets, combined with the complexity of creating new datasets, underscores the significance of developing innovative approaches to advance the field.

-The primary contributions of this research can be summarized as follows: \begin{itemize} \item Development of Andalusia-MSMTU dataset: a novel multispectral multitemporal dataset with mixed pixels for Andalusia, a highly heterogeneous region in Spain.
+The primary contributions of this research can be summarized as follows: \begin{itemize} \item We built Andalusia-MSMTU dataset: a novel MS multitemporal labeled dataset with mixed pixels from Andalusia, a highly heterogeneous region in Spain.
+Each pixel is annotated with LULC abundances.
+In addition to the MS multitemporal information, each mixed pixel has its corresponding geo-topographic and climatic information.
 Such dataset will open the possibility for new explorations.

-\item Design and analysis of a DL-based approach to estimate the abundance per pixel of LULC classes from multispectral time series data with and without ancillary information.
+\item We designed and analyzed a DL-based approach that estimates the LULC abundances per pixel of LULC classes from MS time series data with and without ancillary information.

 \end{itemize}